msauter19/phirst-flu-shed-trans/README.md

 Installation time: approximately 10-15 minutes to install all necessary components on a standard desktop computer.

 # Demo

+Note: The mock data set is not representative of the cohort nor of data that follow our observed results.
+Thus, the results shown in the manuscript are not reflected in the regressions and figures created in this demo code.

 ### Viral Shedding Model:
 After ensuring the successful load and access of the [![mock_dataset.csv](https://github.com/msauter19/phirst-flu-shed-trans/blob/main/mock_dataset.csv)] and [![flu_ct_model.stan](https://github.com/msauter19/phirst-flu-shed-trans/blob/main/flu_ct_model.stan)] files, a demo of the viral shedding model can be run with [![shed_model_run.R](https://github.com/msauter19/phirst-flu-shed-trans/blob/main/shed_model_run.R)].
 The regressions to demo the results of the viral shedding model are found in [![shed_regression.R](https://github.com/msauter19/phirst-flu-shed-trans/blob/main/shed_regression.R)].